Fins are an essential part of your scuba gear. They propel you underwater and make or break your dive experience.

 The blades are designed to provide a powerful thrust while using the least amount of energy.
-They combine three different materials to provide the stiffness where needed while offering the flexibility at other places.
-This allows to provide a quick response to any movement.
+They combine three different materials to provide the stiffness where needed while offering flexibility at other places.
+This allows providing a quick response to any movement.

 The foot pocket is developed to increase the power transfer to the blades for improved performance.
 The multi-compound design of the pocket increases the comfort as well as improves the transfer of power to the fins.

 The Tusa SF-15 X-PERT ZOOM Z3 comes in three sizes and four colors.
 Pricing for these fins is great for the quality you will get.

 Without repeating the information you can find in the Scuba Fin Buying Guide, let’s have a quick look at the important factors you should consider when buying a new pair of scuba fins.